 Alternatively, use the Office 365 CLI’s spfx project upgrade for assistance in obtaining a list of everything you need to do to update your project.

 Are you ready to learn the SharePoint Framework?
-Check out my on-demand video course with over 30 hours of demos, explanation and downloadable code: Mastering the SharePoint Framework
+Check out our on-demand video course with over 30 hours of demos, explanation and downloadable code: Mastering the SharePoint Framework!

 Microsoft made a lot of updates to support the Microsoft Teams Tabs development with SPFx, but also to support some of the things I’ll mention below.
 When you create a new project, you’ll notice a few things.